 \subsubsection{Discriminative Information Amplification}

-In the first stage, the multi-proxy contrastive learning module is applied to each environment to maximize the exploitation of discriminative features.
-Such initialization helps to amplify the discriminative power of the encoder in each environment.
-The optimization objective is defined in Eq.\ref{erm loss}:
+In the first stage, the multi-proxy contrastive learning module is applied to each environment to exploit discriminative features.
+This initialization amplifies the encoder's discriminative power.
+The optimization objective is defined in Eq.~\ref{erm loss}:

-where $\mathcal{L}_{CLS}^e$ and $\mathcal{L}_{MPC}^e$ denote the classification loss and multi-proxy contrastive loss for environment $e$, respectively.
+where $\mathcal{L}_{CLS}^e$ and $\mathcal{L}_{MPC}^e$ denote the classification and multi-proxy contrastive losses for environment $e$, respectively.
 Here, $\mathcal{L}_{CLS}^e$ is cross-entropy loss.
-Jointly minimizing the empirical risk across all environments equips the encoder with diverse feature representations, forming a robust foundation for invariant training.
+Jointly minimizing empirical risk across environments equips the encoder with diverse feature representations for invariant training.